riley-wilson/riley-wilson-old/_posts/2020-01-13-i-didnt-check-grades.md

 --

-This is reasoning, in some inchoate form, was what was floating around my head when I decided not to check my grades after my first quarter of college, and the second, and the third, and the fourth, etc...
+This reasoning, in some inchoate form, was what was floating around my head when I decided not to check my grades after my first quarter of college, and the second, and the third, and the fourth, etc...
 I had a faint idea of what my GPA was since I saw the marks on the tests I got back, but it was very vague.
 Basically, I knew I wasn't going to be on academic probation anytime soon.

 I must also emphasize this is the literal truth.
 I didn't peek here and there or do some back of the napkin math to get an approximate sense of my grades.
 I was in complete and utter ignorance of my official GPA.